ESE Mental Health Awareness Team

-Cédric M. John (Area of responsibility: ESE Mental Health Champion, Chair of the ESE MHAT, Members of staff)
+Cédric M. John (Area of responsibility: ESE Mental Health Champion, Chair of the ESE MHAT, All students and staff)

 I am a reader in carbonate systems, and have been in the department since 2008.
 I also have the privilege to be the first chair of the ESE mental health awareness team, and the “Mental Health Champion” for the department.
 My interest in mental health stems from personal hardship and my experience of leading a research group.
 Most of us encounter difficult times at some point in our life, and I believe these, when overcome, can help us grow as individuals.
 The mental toll can be heavy though, especially in a competitive, high-demand environment.
 Having appropriate support is thus essential to overcome difficulties, and I believe that the work we are doing in the ESE mental health awareness team provides support to other members of ESE and helps create a better, less stressful work environment.
 My work has led me in all four corners of the world, and I appreciate the challenge and benefits of working in a multicultural environment.
 I am also fascinated by the link between mental well-being, happiness, and productivity at work, and group dynamics, or how to ensure people work together in harmony.

-Gareth Roberts (Area of responsibility: Members of staff)
+Alex Whittaker (Area of responsibility: PhD students, members of staff)

 I am a Senior Lecturer in the Department of Earth Science and Engineering.
 I play a big role in supervising PhD students, teaching undergraduates and I have a particular focus on field geology and field teaching.
 Universities can be very stressful environments for lots of reasons, and I am passionate about making sure that students and staff get the support they need to perform at their best.
 I’m particularly keen to ensure that mental health on fieldwork, whether for teaching or research, is prioritised, and that field trips are not seen as something that must be endured.
 I want to champion supportive learning and working environments, whether in college or in the field, which enables everyone to make the most of the opportunities they have.